ericharmeling/movr/docs/dev-guide.md

 (1 row)
 ~~~

 As we mentioned earlier, after you start the cluster, you need to [partition](https://www.cockroachlabs.com/docs/dev/partitioning.html) some tables and indexes in the database to optimize performance.
+With the `--geo-partitioned-replicas` flag, `cockroach demo` automatically partitions the database indexes according to the [Geo-Partitioned Replicas](https://www.cockroachlabs.com/docs/stable/topology-geo-partitioned-replicas.html) topology pattern.

 ## Setting up a virtual environment